owtf/ptp/docs/source/contribute.rst

 Parse method
 ============

-Then, we need to override the :meth:`libptp.report.AbstractReport.parse` method.
+we need to override the :meth:`libptp.report.AbstractReport.parse` method.
 That will specify how to deal with the data that was retrieved by our parser.

 The first step is to first retrieve the report.
 Here we follow the simplest idea that is using the `filename` regex in order to retrieve the first report